Freelancing

 But here's the uncomfortable truth: clients don't leave because someone offers a better service.
 They leave because of preventable issues that creep in over time.

-The 4 Step Retention-First Framework
+The 4 Step Client Retention-First Framework

 1: Level up your communication